 Sometimes you may hear what sounds like a gasp coming from your dog after they have passed; that’s simply air being exhaled by the lungs.
 The nerves can twitch for a moment, too.
 Sometimes the bladder evacuates.

 These are involuntary reflex actions after death and aren’t painful, but they can be disturbing to watch.
 Unlike in the movies, your dog’s eyes will probably not close automatically.

 What Dogs Get Euthanized?

-No-kill shelters seek to place every dog that comes into their care with loving homes, though there are still circumstances where they may choose to euthanize.
-Dogs that are deemed dangerous by a court after a bite incident or serious signs of aggression can be sentenced to euthanasia, as well.
+No-kill shelters seek to place every dog who comes into their care with loving homes, though there are still circumstances where they may choose to euthanize.
+Dogs deemed dangerous by a court after a bite incident or those who show serious signs of aggression can be sentenced to euthanasia, as well.

 Should I Be There When My Dog Is Euthanized?

 If you feel your children won’t understand or think you’re harming the dog, or if their own emotions will upset the dog, it may be best not to have them there.
 For a mature child who asks to be present, it might be fine.

 If you haven’t made burial arrangements in advance, your clinic can provide group cremation (in which you do not receive any ashes), individual cremation (in which your dog’s ashes are returned to you), or you can bury the body.
 An autopsy can be performed with any of these choices.